Magnus Eriksson (footballer): San Jose Earthquakes

 On 20 December 2017, the San Jose Earthquakes of MLS announced it had signed Eriksson as a Designated Player.
 He made his MLS debut on 3 March 2018, in San Jose's season-opening 3–2 victory over Minnesota United.
 Eriksson scored his first MLS goal, assisted by Danny Hoesen, in his fourth appearance, a 1–1 draw with the Philadelphia Union on 7 April 2018.

-Return to Djurgårdens IF
+Return to Sweden

 On 21 August 2020, Eriksson returned to Djurgårdens IF for an undisclosed transfer fee.
+Eriksson was appointed captain of team before the 2021 season, after Jesper Karlström had left for Lech Poznań.
+After that season, he was awarded Best Midfielder and Most Valuable Player at the league awards Allsvenskans stora pris.
+In the beginning of the 2022 season, Eriksson's contract was extended to the end of the 2025 season.
+Limited play time produced rumours for a move; in spring of 2024 media reported about interest from Allsvenskan team IFK Värnamo.

+On 18 February 2025, Eriksson signed with Ettan team FC Stockholm for the 2025 season, reuniting with former coach Rikard Norling.

 International career

 Eriksson represented the Sweden U17, U19, and U21 teams a total of 21 times before making his full Sweden debut on 17 January 2014 in a friendly game against Moldova.
 He made his competitive debut for Sweden in 2022 FIFA World Cup qualifier against Kosovo on 9 October 2021, replacing Kristoffer Olsson in the 90th minute of a 3–0 win.